zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

-# spf4j-slf4j-test the module that allows to better take advantage of Logging in your unit tests.
+# spf4j-slf4j-test the module that allows you to leverage logging in unit tests.

 ## 1. Overview